fablabbcn/smartcitizen-enclosures/enclosures/Air/SCK2.3/SCK2.3_SEN5X + 2EC/3D_printed_frog_box/README.md

   - air
 grade: intermediate
 feature_img: /assets/images/2.3/SCKit_23_2EC.png
 excerpt: Measure Indoor or Outdoor Air Quality with this unit.
-Beyond the metrics from the kit, it can measure CO2 with a very reliable CO2 sensor!
+Beyond the metrics from the kit, it can measure chemical parameters alphasense A-series electrochemical sensors!
 ---

 # {{ name }}